Average cost: $$$

 Cuisine type: Farm-to-Table Australian

-Located inside Kyah Hotel in Blackheath, Blaq serves locally sourced dishes with standout flavors—think charred vegetables with ricotta or Riverina beef with mushroom compote.
+Located inside Kyah Hotel in Blackheath, Blaq serves locally sourced dishes with standout flavors like charred vegetables with ricotta or Riverina beef with mushroom compote.
 It’s ideal after hiking around Govetts Leap or checking into the hotel.
 If you catch their dessert madeleines or Monday-night Thai curry special, you’re in for a treat.

 Average cost: $$